-- $1,625,000 — Attorneys Gene Riddle and Kurt Dixon were brought in to assist another out-of-state law firm in this case where a pedestrian crossing a busy highway was hit by a car and suffered devastating injury.
+- $1,625,000 — Our attorneys were brought in to assist another out-of-state law firm in this case where a pedestrian crossing a busy highway was hit by a car and suffered devastating injury.
 Liability was contested, however we investigated the accident and proved fault.
 Through extensive mediation, our firm recovered $1.65 million in compensation for the client.

 - $140,000 — Our client was crossing the road at a crosswalk when a negligent driver hit her, leaving her with limited mobility.
 She ultimately lost her job as a result of the injury.
 We obtained all of her medical records and proved liability in the case, ultimately securing a settlement of $140,000.

 *** Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.